 The Quitoles took Alonso del Castillo, Pedro de Valdivieso, and Diego de Huelva captive.
-While Valdivieso was on Mustang Island, he saw Figueroa and the Asturian holy man pass through.
-They had been stripped, robbed, and beaten by another tribe, and the Asturian even had an arrow wound going all the way through his arm, but they were determined to continue on to Pánuco.
+While Valdivieso was on Mustang Island, he saw Figueroa and the Asturian holy man.
+The natives beat them on the head and stripped them of their clothing and belongings because they wanted to leave.
+Cabeza de Vaca writes that the Asturian ended up with an arrow wound going all the way through his arm.
+Nevertheless, these two men fled, determined to continue on to Pánuco.
 A short time later, the Quitoles killed both Valdivieso and Huelva.
-The Joint Report states that Valdivieso was killed "because he wanted to leave" and Huelva "because he changed from one lodging to another."29 Throughout the expedition chronicles, Castillo is depicted as the most cautious of the castaways and the one with the greatest tolerance for hardship.
+The Joint Report states that Valdivieso was killed "because he wanted to leave" and Huelva "because he changed from one lodging to another."31 Throughout the expedition chronicles, Castillo is depicted as the most cautious of the castaways and the one with the greatest tolerance for hardship.
 This passive nature may have been the only reason he remained alive.

 By summer, Andrés Dorantes and Estevanico had joined Castillo on Mustang Island.
 The three of them stayed there together for almost a year, carrying water on their backs for their masters.
 The texts state that these people treated the Europeans more cruelly than any other natives on the coast.
 The children, who may have never seen men with beards before, enjoyed sneaking up on the Spaniards and jerking on their beards.
 "This gave them the greatest laughter and pleasure in the world."
 The children also scratched the Europeans with their long, knife-like fingernails, often drawing blood.
 The boys threw rocks at them, treating them as if they were game in a hunt.
 "If it had been in their power," the Joint Report states, "it would have been better to find death alone in the countryside, and not to live among such bestial and bad people."